weteachme/shallow_attributes/README.md

 ## Ruby version support

-ShallowAttributes is known to work correctly with the following rubies:
+ShallowAttributes is [known to work correctly][travis-link] with the following rubies:

+* 2.0.0
+* 2.1.8
+* 2.2.4
+* 2.3.0
-* 2.3+
+* jruby-head

-In future I want ot support other ruby sersion/platforms.
+Also we run rbx-2 buld too.

 ## Contributing